Aspherical lens vs. spherical lens: which is better?

 An aspherical lens helps to reduce distortion, thus creating clearer vision.
 It eliminates optical imperfections such as curvature and chromatic distortion.
 The distortion is eliminated because the lens does not have any spherical shapes and is, therefore, flatter and thinner.

 A spherical lens refers to the lens profile.
 This particular type of lens has a single curve that runs across the entire lens.
 These lenses are, therefore, also called singlets.
 The focal part of the lens is, therefore, dependent on the distance from the center area of the lens.
 This can lead to optical distortions.
-Figure 2 shows how the incoming rays in a spherical lens focus the different rays to a different point on the optical axis and, thus, the cause of distortion.

 A spherical lens has a single curve that can make it bulkier and thicker than an aspheric lens.
 It can also, at some point, magnify the eyes, making it visually unappealing.
 It also adds weight to the overall eyeglass frame.
 With an aspherical lens, the lens can have varying curvatures.
 That is why the lenses can be flatter and thinner than spherical lenses.